gibsonlab/chronostrain/README.md

 ## Source Sequence Definition <a name="seq-def"></a>

 Each strain entry contains a `seqs` field, which specifies the source sequence that each marker should be pulled out of.
-Each corresponds to a FASTA file `<accession>.fasta` and a genbank annotation file `<accession>.gb`.
+Each corresponds to a FASTA file `<accession>.fasta`, containing at least one FASTA sequence record representing the assembled genome (either contigs or a completed assembly.
+Scaffolds with gaps are not accepted.).
-If these files are missing (in the `DATA_DB_DIR` directory, as specified in the configuration), then ChronoStrain will attempt to automatically download these files from NCBI on-the-fly.
+If these files are missing (in the `DATA_DB_DIR` directory, as specified in the configuration), then ChronoStrain can be configured to automatically download these files from NCBI on-the-fly.
-If this behavior is something that you would like, please use a valid NCBI accession for the `accession` field.
+(If this behavior is something that you would like, please use a valid NCBI-searchable accession for the `accession` field, and enable NCBI API usage in the configuration by setting ENABLED=True under "[Entrez]".)

 In the case of a strain with a *complete* chromosomal assembly, one only needs to provide a single-object list:
 ```text